whereiskurt/gopherit/00-newapp-template/README.md

 - [x] Using [`vfsgen`](https://github.com/shurcooL/vfsgen) in to embed templates into binary
     - The `config\template\*` contain all text output and is compiled into a `templates_generate.go` via [`vfsgen`](https://github.com/shurcooL/vfsgen) for the binary build
 - [X] Logging from the [`logrus`](https://github.com/sirupsen/logrus) library
+- [x] Cached response folder `.cache` with entries from the Server, Client and Services
+  - The server uses entries in `.cache` instead of making DB calls (when present.)
 - [x] [Retry](https://github.com/matryer/try) using @matryer's idiomatic `try.Do(..)`
 - [X] Instrumentation with [`prometheus`](https://prometheus.io/) in the server and client library
   - [Tutorials](https://pierrevincent.github.io/2017/12/prometheus-blog-series-part-4-instrumenting-code-in-go-and-java/)